SENSUIKAN!

 Authors' Note:

-Special thanks for help in preparing this TROM go to Dr. Higuchi Tatsuhiro of Japan.
-Thanks also go to Mr. Jan Visser of the Netherlands for assistance with Revision 1.
+Thanks go to Dr. Higuchi Tatsuhiro of Japan.
+Thanks also to Mr. Jan Visser of the Netherlands for assistance with Revision 1.

 – Bob Hackett & Sander Kingsepp